 Each of these choices has an effect on an organisation’s revenues, costs and politics.
 Consent is power.
 But to retain and grow this power, managers need to convince individual groups of consumers to give their consent.

-- Read about the three key pillars that influence consent fastmap.com/pillars
+- Read about the three key pillars that you consider for your consent marketing fastmap.com/pillars

 - What makes consent an ‘elevator pitch’ – fastmap.com/elevator